-First Offense: Verbal warning, detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion.
-Subsequent Offense: Verbal warning, detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion.
+First Verbal warning, detention, in-school suspension, 1-180 days out-of-Offense: school suspension, or expulsion.

+Subseque Verbal warning, detention, in-school suspension, 1-180 days out-ofnt Offense: school suspension, or expulsion.

 False Alarms (see also "Threats or Verbal Assaults") - Tampering with emergency equipment, setting off false alarms, making false reports; communicating a threat or false report for the purpose of frightening, disturbing, disrupting or causing the evacuation or closure of school property.